Wisdomb33r/ffbe-calculator/README.md

 The second part of the damage calculation is where you find most of the configuration options to simulate as close as possible a real case scenario :

 1. Unit offensive stat(s) (including equipment and esper)
-1. Stat buff from group configuration (default to +150%, can be switched off using the checkbox on the left)
+1. Stat buff from group configuration (default to +150%, can be switched off by clicking the checkbox on the left)
 1. Stat self-buff (if available for this unit)
 1. Stat total value after buffs (the buff is the max value of the group buff and self-buff)
-1. Monster type(s) configuration (killer calculation can be switched off using the checkbox on the left)
+1. Monster type(s) configuration (killer calculation can be switched off by clicking the checkbox on the left)
 1. Passive killer value (unit traits and equipment value)
 1. Active killer value (from used skills in the rotation)
 1. Enemy resistance to each elements of the attack configuration (default to 0)
-1. Group resistance break to each elements of the attack configuration (default to -50, can be switched off using checkbox on the left)
+1. Group resistance break to each elements of the attack configuration (default to -50, can be switched off by clicking the checkbox on the left)
 1. Enemy final resistance to each elements of the attack (including skills breaks)
 1. Enemy DEF or SPR (default to 1 million)
 1. Weapon variance (two-handed only)